zhtmike/flow_grpo/README.md

 Multi-node training:

 Please update the entry Python script and config file names in the `scripts/multi_node` bash file.

+## FAQ

+* Please use **fp16** for training whenever possible, as it provides higher precision than bf16, resulting in smaller log-probability errors between data collection and training.
+For Flux and Wan, becauase fp16 inference cannot produce valid images or videos, you will have to use **bf16** for training.
+Note that log-probability errors tend to be smaller at high-noise steps and larger at low-noise steps.
+Training only on high-noise steps yields better results in this case.
+Thanks to [Jing Wang](https://scholar.google.com.hk/citations?user=Q9Np_KQAAAAJ&hl=zh-CN) for these observations.

+* When using **Flow-GRPO-Fast**, set a relatively small `clip_range`, otherwise training may crash.

+* When implementing a new model, please check whether using different batch sizes leads to slight differences in the output.
+SD3 has this issue, which is why I ensure that the batch size for training is the same as that used for data collection.

 ## How to Support Other Models